cncartistsec/WiFi-Pineapple-Pager-Payloads/README.md

 # WiFi-Pineapple-Pager-Payloads
-Hak5 WiFi Pineapple Pager Payloads by cncartist
+Bluetooth Scanning + Tools, USB Ducky Data Stream Capture, Disable All Alerts, Handshake Cleaner, and Theme Config.
+For Hak5 WiFi Pineapple Pager.

-The [BluePine Bluetooth Scanning Suite](https://github.com/cncartistsec/BluePine-WiFi-Pineapple-Pager) includes all of the below Bluetooth tools in one payload and will receive more frequent updates.
+The [BluePine Bluetooth Scanning Suite](https://github.com/cncartistsec/BluePine-WiFi-Pineapple-Pager) includes all of the below Bluetooth Scanners + Tools in one payload and will receive more frequent updates.
+The Bluetooth payloads below are a sample of the individual tools/payloads in [BluePine](https://github.com/cncartistsec/BluePine-WiFi-Pineapple-Pager).

 # Bluetooth Device Hunter (bt-device-hunter)